Russian soldier jailed for life in first war crimes trial of Ukraine war

 2022-05-23 20:19:20

-KYIV, May 23 (Reuters) - A Ukrainian court sentenced a Russian soldier to life in jail on Monday for killing an unarmed civilian within the first warfare crimes trial arising from Russia's invasion.
+KYIV, Might 23 (Reuters) - A Ukrainian court docket sentenced a Russian soldier to life in prison on Monday for killing an unarmed civilian in the first conflict crimes trial arising from Russia's invasion.

-Choose Serhiy Agafonov stated Shishimarin, finishing up a "legal order" by a soldier of higher rank, had fired a number of photographs on the victim's head from an automatic weapon. read more
+Choose Serhiy Agafonov mentioned Shishimarin, carrying out a "felony order" by a soldier of higher rank, had fired several pictures on the victim's head from an computerized weapon. learn more

 Register now for FREE unlimited access to Reuters.comRegister